MellerinCharly/projet-quiz-nantes/ReadME.md

 *Responsive part on Figma.*

-*Adding the variables for Javascript*
+*Adding the variables for Javascript.*

-*Adding a home-card to guide users toward the aimed categorie*
+*Adding a home-card to guide users toward the aimed categorie.*

 *Adding confettis while displaying the score.*

-*Blocking the choice of categories without writing a user name*
+*Blocking the choice of categories without writing a user name.*

 *Adding a capital letter if the user don't write it on user name.*